 Markets for healthcare and pharmaceuticals are spreading rapidly in many countries.
 Meanwhile, new information communications technology (ICT) is changing the way people access advice and medicines.
 And as recent events such as SARS, H1N1 and avian influenza have shown, changing patterns in human behaviour and the environment have meant that epidemics can spread in new ways.
 As institutions, policies and practitioners struggle to keep up with these changes, how can alternative pathways be found which improve access for the poor?

-Over the next two years, to 2013, we are concentrating on two themes:
+We are concentrating on two themes:

 1) Complex systems